 Epstein claimed in an article published by Politico last year that "America’s next president could be eased into office not just by TV ads or speeches, but by Google’s secret decision.
 And no one except for me, and perhaps a few other obscure researchers, would know how this was accomplished."

-"We found that if one political candidate is favored in Google’s search ranking, that very quickly shifts the voting preferences of undecided voters toward that candidate.
-We thought it would be a tiny shift, but as Mr. Trump would say it is a ‘huge’ shift," he said, adding that Google has the power to sway potential voters "literally by the millions."
+"We found that if one political candidate is favoured in Google’s search ranking, that very quickly shifts the voting preferences of undecided voters toward that candidate.
+We thought it would be a tiny shift, but as Mr Trump would say it is a ‘huge’ shift," he said, adding that Google has the power to sway potential voters "literally by the millions."

 Epstein explained that Google’s assumed legitimacy inclines users to think that their search results are unbiased, when that is not necessarily the case.